 - H. A statement by the applicant or an officer thereof that radio frequency emissions shall not exceed limits established by the Federal Communications Commission.

-Any party interested in constructing, erecting or modifying a telecommunications tower or telecommunications site within the Village of Lancaster shall file a telecommunications permit application with the Code Enforcement Officer of the Village of Lancaster.
-The telecommunications permit application shall be reviewed by the Planning Commission and the Superintendent of Public Works which upon review shall make its recommendation to the Village Board.
-The telecommunications permit application shall be reviewed to determine whether the proposed telecommunications tower or site shall be constructed, erected or modified in accordance with the provisions of this chapter.
+Telecommunications tower permit required.
+Any party interested in constructing, erecting or modifying a telecommunications tower or telecommunications site other than a small wireless facility within the Village of Lancaster shall file a telecommunications tower permit application with the Code Enforcement Officer of the Village of Lancaster.
+The telecommunications tower permit application shall be reviewed by the Planning Commission and the Superintendent of Public Works which upon review shall make its recommendation to the Village Board.
+The telecommunications tower permit application shall be reviewed to determine whether the proposed telecommunications tower or site shall be constructed, erected or modified in accordance with the provisions of this chapter.
 Approval, disapproval or conditional approval shall be given by the Village Board.

-Subject to Subsection B, the erection of telecommunication towers subsequent to the enactment of this chapter shall be limited to municipal property and districts identified within Chapter 152 of the Lancaster Village Code as M-1 Manufacturing Districts or M-IP Industrial Park Districts.
+Subject to § 120-3B(2) below, the erection of telecommunication towers subsequent to the enactment of this chapter shall be limited to municipal property and districts identified within Chapter 350 of the Lancaster Village Code as M-1 Manufacturing Districts or M-IP Industrial Park Districts.
 Use of municipal property may be subject to any lease arrangements and other terms and conditions as may be deemed appropriate by the Board of Trustees.

 Telecommunications towers, facilities and antenna shall be located and buffered to the maximum extent which is practical and technologically feasible to help ensure compatibility with surrounding land uses.
 In order to minimize any adverse aesthetic affect on neighboring residences to the extent possible, the Board of Trustees may impose reasonable conditions on the applicant, including but not limited to the following: